TREM2 and Alzheimer’s Disease Risk

 There are two types of Alzheimer’s:

-• An early-onset, familial Alzheimer’s disease is caused by rare mutations in the APP, PSEN1, and PSEN2 genes.
-This type is the least common.
+• Early-onset, familial Alzheimer’s disease is caused by rare mutations in the APP, PSEN1, and PSEN2 genes.

 • A late-onset form of dementia is associated with several genetic variants, including the APOE gene and the TREM2 gene.
 If you want to know your APOE genotype, you can check it out here.